tigerbeetle/tigerbeetle/docs/ARCHITECTURE.md

 has a limit, there's nothing to grow without bound to begin with.
 Backpressure arises from the entire system of components needing to honor each-other's limits.

-Another interesting consequence of static limits is runway concurrency.
+Another interesting consequence of static limits is runaway concurrency.
 In highly concurrent applications, there are more concurrent tasks than the number of underlying resources available.
 This leads to oversubscription.
 A concurrent task is usually a closure allocated somewhere on the heap and registered with an event loop (a `Box<dyn Future>`).
 TigerBeetle _can't_ heap allocate